whl1729/read/computer/os/apue/08_process_control.md

 > Wu: On Ubuntu 18, The `systemd --user`, whose pid isn't 1,  becomes the parent process of any orphan process.

 - What happens if the child terminates before the parent?
+  - The kernel keeps a small amount of information for every terminating process, so that the information is available when the parent of the terminating process calls wait or waitpid.
+  - Minimally, this information consists of the process ID, the termination status of the process, and the amount of CPU time taken by the process.
+  - The kernel can discard all the memory used by the process and close its open files.

+- Zombie
   - In UNIX System terminology, a process that has terminated, but whose parent has not yet waited for it, is called a **zombie**.